ping-square/ping-square-LLC.github.io/content/CCNP-Enterprise/ENCOR/Chapter-7.md

 +++
 # **EIGRP**

-Here are 30 sample comprehension questions based on Chapter 7 (EIGRP) from the "CCNP and CCIE Enterprise Core ENCOR 350-401 Official Cert Guide, 2nd Edition":

 ###### 1. **What does EIGRP stand for, and what type of routing protocol is it?**
 {{% expand title="Answer" %}}